Automattic/legalmattic/Legal-Guidelines.md

 *   The date and time (UTC) at which a site was created
 *   The IP address from which a site was created
-*   IP address and user for a post or revision
+*   IP address and user agent for a post or revision

 We may retain the above information, even if a site or post is deleted.
 Deleted posts remain in a user’s trash folder for 30 days, after which point our servers may retain a backup for an additional 60 days.